-Sir Christopher Kelly is chair of the Kings Fund and of the TPO Foundation.
-He was previously chair of the Committee on Standards in Public Life, the NSPCC and the Financial Omsbudman Service.
+Sir Christopher Kelly is Chair of the Kings Fund and of the TPO Foundation.
+He is also the Senior Independent Director on the Board of the Co-op Group.
+He was previously chair of the Committee on Standards in Public Life, the NSPCC and the Financial Ombudsman Service.
 Between 1970 and 2001, he was a civil servant, working in HM Treasury, the Department of Social Security and latterly the Department of Health, where he was permanent secretary.

 Richard Ives has extensive experience of prevention and education work with children and young people, especially in relation to illegal drugs and alcohol.
 He runs the company, educari, which has produced educational resources on, for example, drug and substance abuse.
 Richard has carried out an evaluation of the Gamble Aware website.

-Dr. Simon.
-Tanner has held a number of Consultant and Director of Public Health posts in the south of England.
-In 2007 he was appointed to the role of Regional Director of Public Health for London and Health Adviser to the Mayor, where he took responsibility for health inequalities strategy and the health service response to the London Olympics.
+Dr Simon Tanner has held a number of Consultant and Director of Public Health posts in the South of England.
+In 2007, he was appointed to the role of Regional Director of Public Health for London and Health Advisor to the Mayor, where he took responsibility for health inequalities strategy and the health service response to the London Olympics.
 He retired from this post in March 2013.